Welcome to Next Door Stapleton

 Meatballs with Creamy, Yummy, Gotta Get Some Polenta

 Soon, our bowls arrived.
 Being a vegetarian who sometimes eats some fish, I passed on trying the meatballs, but the polenta underneath melted in my mouth.
 No graininess here, I could imagine ordering just the polenta alone.
-The hubs loved the meatballs, which had a nice speckling of roasted veggies intermingled, and said he’d order again.
+The hubs loved the meatballs, which had a nice speckling of roasted veggies intermingled, and he said he’d order again.

 Salmon Tops Kale